ressurectit/ng-grid/readme.md

  - `refresh()` - Refresh grid data
  - `performsOrdering(orderingColumn: ColumnComponent|string)` - Performs ordering on provided column
     - `orderingColumn: ColumnComponent|string` - Name of column or column itself that is used for ordering
+ - `toggleRowSelection(row: any, event: MouseEvent)` - Toggles selection on row
+    - `row: any` - selected row
+    - `event: MouseEvent` - mouse click event
+ - `isRowSelected(row: any) : boolean` - Check if row is selected
+    - `row: any` - instance of row